By Kathy Rowland

 (1484 words, 15-minute read)

 The Tokyo Performing Arts Market (TPAM) was established in 1995.
 In 2011, TPAM moved to the City of Yokohama, re-branding as the Performing Arts Meeting in Yokohama.
-The shift of location also signaled a realignment, from showcase to co-presenting, with a specific focus on Asia.
+The shift of location also signalled a realignment, from showcase to co-presenting, with a specific focus on Asia.
 Over the past six years, it has developed into an important point of inter-Asia and international contact for artists, producers, and other arts power brokers.
 ArtsEquator met with Ms. Kozue Nakayama, Yokohama City’s Director General of the Culture & Tourism Bureau, to learn more about the City’s focus on culture and the arts, and how TPAM fits within its overall branding.

 ArtsEquator (AE): Nakayama San, thank you for taking time off your busy schedule to speak with ArtsEquator.
 You built a very distinguished career in the private sector, working for Nissan for 29 years before moving to the public sector in 2011.
 Why did you move, and what do you feel is the greatest asset that you’ve brought to the public sector from the world of private enterprise?